 The University of Oklahoma Intellectual Property Policy governs the ownership of certain inventions made by university students, staff and/or faculty members.
 The policy provides, in part, that all discoveries and/or inventions, patentable or not patentable, which are made or conceived of while the inventor is a student at the university with substantial use of university facilities not normally made available to students, or are made with funds provided by or through the university (including research funds), are the property of the university.
 The policy protects and offers substantial benefits to the inventor, while simultaneously protecting the university’s interests in the invention.
 Students and faculty members are expected to be familiar with their rights and obligations under the University Intellectual Property Policy and to promptly report any inventions as outlined in the policy.
 The policy may be viewed online in section 3.29 of the Faculty Handbook.

 Be aware that the University Intellectual Property Policy is subject to revision at any time.
-Students who make an invention or discovery that is covered under the stated conditions should contact the Office of Technology Development at (405) 325-3800 or via email at email@example.com.
+Students who make an invention or discovery that is covered under the stated conditions should contact the Office of Technology Commercialization at (405) 325-3800 or via email at firstname.lastname@example.org.

 EMBARGO POLICY THESES AND DISSERTATIONS